Tevimbra Dosage

 Prepare the solution for infusion as follows:

-• Withdraw 20 mL of TEVIMBRA from two vials of TEVIMBRA 100 mg (for a total of 200 mg in 20 mL).
+- Withdraw 20 mL of TEVIMBRA from two vials of TEVIMBRA (for a total of 200 mg in 20 mL).

-• Transfer solution into an intravenous (IV) infusion bag containing 0.9% Sodium Chloride Injection, USP to prepare an infusion with a final concentration between 2 mg/mL to 5 mg/mL.
+- Transfer solution into an intravenous infusion bag containing 0.9% Sodium Chloride Injection, USP to prepare an infusion solution with a final concentration of 2 mg/mL to 5 mg/mL.

 Storage of Diluted Solution

 This product does not contain any preservatives.
-Store the TEVIMBRA diluted solution either:
+If not used immediately, store the TEVIMBRA diluted solution either:

-• Under refrigeration at 2°C to 8°C (36°F to 46°F) for no more than 20 hours.
-If refrigerated, allow the diluted solution to come to room temperature prior to administration
+- Under refrigeration at 2°C to 8°C (36°F to 46°F) for up to 20 hours, including preparation and infusion duration.
+Allow the diluted solution to come to room temperature prior to administration.
+Discard after 20 hours.

 Do not freeze the diluted solution.